andreas0x41/coding-tutorial-obsidian/content/Python/1 General/7 Operator.md

 > [!todo]- less exam relevant
 > Less exam relevant, but still good/helpful to know.

-So mathematically speaking: `a % b = a - b*(a//b)`.
 One common use case for the Modulus is to check divisibility by checking if the remainder is 0.
 It can also be used to separate parts of a number.
 You can also think of the modulo in terms of a circle.
-For example when working with mode 360`0° = 360° = 720°`...
+For example, working with modulo 360 means `0° = 360° = 720°`...

 ```python
 print(0%2, 1%2, 2%2, 3%2, 4%2, 5%2, 6%2, 7%2) # -> 0 1 0 1 0 1 0 1